zufanka/goteborgmij24/Week3-6_scraping/README.md

 Send me your [questions about scraping](https://forms.gle/KSewqkdE6Ck3rfWu9) or Python / programming in general to handle during our next session together

 #### scraper 2 - deadline 30-12-2024
+- use the previous scraper as your starting point
 - From each law firm scrape:
 	- the table under "Profile of registrant"
 	- table under "Persons accredited for access to European Parliament premises"